 - You can store your files in S3 or point CloudFront to an assets folder so you serve your assets with a CDN.

 Custom domain name

-When you need a domain name dedicated for your application, DNS delegation for the domain is the easiest path to getting the domain up and running.
+.mil TLD).
+When you are ready to launch to production, DNS delegation for the domain is the easiest path to getting the domain up and running.